 A musical arts degree or certificate program may help individuals develop their skills in their chosen specialty, while broadening their knowledge of other instruments and music styles.
 Coursework may include music reading, composition, music history and music theory.

-Music directors and musicians can expect to see slower than average job growth from 2014 to 2024.
+Music directors and musicians can expect to see little or no change in job growth from 2018 to 2028.
 Certifications or degrees in music theory or music composition may help those pursuing a career in the musical arts secure employment.